71. 福山城 その1

 By Visiting Okayama Korakuen Garden, You will feel like the Lord

 Before going to the garden, let us check out the Tsukimi Turret, the other remaining building of the castle, on the middle tier.
 It was built during the Ikeda Period, so it has a different appearance from the main tower which was originally built during the Ukita Period.
-In addition, the turret looks elegant when you see it from the inside of the tier, but it looks different when you see it from the outside.
+In addition, the turret looks more elegant when you see it from the inside of the tier, but it looks different when you see it from the outside.
 It has machicolations on its outside to attack enemies.
 You will find gun holes on the stone walls next to the turret.
-These stone walls were piled using well-processed stones to avoid enemies from climbing.
-The walls of the turret are covered with thick white plaster to avoid burning from fires as well.
-That’s why it looks white in contrast to the black main tower.
-Some say it could survive the air-raid during World War II unlike the tower.
+These stone walls were piled up using well-processed stones in order to avoid enemies from climbing them.
+The walls of the turret are covered with thick white plaster to avoid them from burning from fires as well.
+That’s why it looks white in contrast to the black walls of the main tower.
+Some say it survived the air-raid during World War II unlike the black tower which burned.
 It has been designated as a National Important Property as well.

 The Tsukimi Turret (outside)

-You can see some gun halls on the wall
+You can see some gun holes on the wall

 Then, we will next go to Okayama Korakuen Garden.